ZhenShuo2021/blowfish-refined/README.md

 This project is a major improvement of the popular [Blowfish](https://github.com/nunocoracao/blowfish) Hugo theme.
 While based on Blowfish's solid foundation, working with it showed some architectural issues that inspired me to try different solutions.

-As I delved deeper into the modifications, I found that Hugo themes utilizing Tailwind CSS face inherent architectural limitations—a structural challenge that affects the user experience.
-You can see my detailed discussion in [this article](https://dev.to/zhenshuo2021/tailwind-css-in-hugo-is-a-scam-2b5e).
-Since these core architectural problems cannot be resolved, I have made my modifications available as a public template for community use.
+As I explored the modifications further, I discovered that Hugo themes using Tailwind CSS face inherent architectural limitations—structural issues that remain unsolvable as long as Tailwind is used within the Hugo framework.
+I've outlined the details in [this article](https://dev.to/zhenshuo2021/tailwind-css-in-hugo-is-a-scam-2b5e).
+To preserve my work, I've published my modifications as a public template.

 This refined version builds upon Blowfish v2.86.0 (2025/06).